-Benjamin Siino is counsel in Shearman & Sterling’s International Arbitration and Public International Law Groups.
+Benjamin Siino is a counsel in Shearman & Sterling’s International Arbitration and Public International Law practices.
 His experience includes international ad hoc arbitrations, including under UNCITRAL Rules, and institutional arbitrations under the Rules of the ICC and ICSID, with a strong focus on energy, investment and general commercial arbitrations, as well as arbitrations related to Africa.

 Benjamin Siino also acts as counsel in litigation proceedings before French courts, with a focus on proceedings to seek the recognition and enforcement of arbitral awards and foreign judgments.